codeit-ninja/google-maps-angularjs/README.md

 Disable automatic centering
 ---------------------------

-You can disable the automatic centering of the map using
-`data-center="false"`.
-The map will not focus on the first address given in the `data-addresses`.
-You manually set its focus point, see example below.
+You can disable the automatic centering of the map using  `data-center="false"`.
+If disabled the map will not focus on the first address given in the `data-addresses` attribute.

 Disable centering and set focus point
 -------------------------------------

 You can specify a focus point by giving the index.
+You can only use `data-focus-on` if `data-center` is set to false.
 The first address is set as `0` the second address as `1`, and so on.
 Eg: `data-focus-on="2"` change it to `1`, or `0`, and see what happens.